USEPA/EPA_RWET_Model/README.md

 No technical support is available and this RWET (Real World Emission Tool) code will be updated/modified without notice.

-This open-source code is used for the RDE "On-Road PEMS Test Data Analysis and Light-duty Vehicle In-use Emissions Development" data analysis as per EPA’s 2020 paper in the SAE International Journal of Alternative Powertrains.

 1. Open the RWET python code by using a python code editor like Spyder, Visual Studio code, etc.
 2. Click the "Run" button from the python code editor.
 3. Select the RDE_settings template Excel file